james-glass1999/MKDocs-James-Glass-PhD/docs/experience.md

 - Planned, authored, and maintained onboarding content, feature guides, user documentation, and release notes.
 - Collaborated with Product, UX, QA, and Engineering to deliver documentation aligned with product lifecycles.
 - Coached and mentored DevRel team members; guided OKR planning and strategy.
-- Drove knowledge management initiatives and improved documentation practices.
+- Drove knowledge management initiatives and improved documentation practices and KPIs.

 ---